gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 Already existing Shoots and new Shoots that explicitly disable VPA (`spec.kubernetes.verticalPodAutoscaler.enabled=false`) will not be affected by this admission plugin.

-## `ShootStateDeletionValidator`

-_(enabled by default)_

-This admission controller reacts on `DELETE` operations for `ShootState`s.
-It prevents the deletion of the respective `ShootState` resource in case the corresponding `Shoot` resource does still exist in the system.
-This prevents losing the shoot's data required to recover it / migrate its control plane to a new seed cluster.

 ## `ShootTolerationRestriction`

 _(enabled by default)_